cozy/cozy-stack/doc/architecture.md

 recurrent time.
 For example, it can add a job for fetching github commits every hour.

+Later, we can dream about having more ways to create jobs (webhooks, on document creation) and make them communicate.
+With a web interface on that, it can become a simplified [_Ifttt_](https://ifttt.com/).

+### Sync `/sync`

+This endpoint will be for synchronizing your contacts and calendars by using standard methods like caldav and carddav.

 ### Settings `/settings`

 Each cozy instance has some settings, like its domain name, its language, the